ECronin1973/Applied_Statistics_MyWork/README.md

  __Assumptions Check__

- When conducting these tests, it is important to check the assumptions of both the t-test and ANOVA, such as normality, homogeneity of variances, and independence of observations.
+ When conducting these tests, it is important to check the t-test and ANOVA's assumptions, such as normality, homogeneity of variances, and independence of observations.
 Ensuring these assumptions are met is crucial for the validity of the test results.

  __Visualizations__

- It cannot be under estimated how useful the plots in this project (such as scatter plots, box plots, swarm plots and violin plots) were in understanding and communicating the differences between groups.
-These plots provided a clear, visual summary of the data and support the statistical findings.
-The helped identify where code had to be modified when completing the t-test.
+ It cannot be underestimated how useful the plots in this project (such as scatter plots, box plots, swarm plots, and violin plots) were in understanding and communicating the differences between groups.
+These plots provided a clear, visual summary of the data and supported the statistical findings.
+They also helped identify where code had to be modified when completing the t-test.

  __Practical Implications__

- [Policy and Recommendations:](https://www.fao.org/4/Y5061E/y5061e09.htm) The findings from the analysis can inform policy recommendations and best practices for agricultural extension services.
+ __[Policy and Recommendations:](https://www.fao.org/4/Y5061E/y5061e09.htm)__ The findings from the analysis can inform policy recommendations and best practices for agricultural extension services.
 This can help disseminate effective treatments to a broader audience, improving overall agricultural productivity.

  ## References